ietf-tools/xml2rfc/README.txt

               or "xml2nroff inputfile"

-Rose                                                            [Page 3]

-README                        xml2rfc v1.8                   August 2001

 4. Next steps

-   Read either rfc2629.txt [1] or rfc2629.html[5].
-In particular,
+   Read either rfc2629.txt [1] or rfc2629.html.
+In particular, Section
-   Section 3 has some good information.
+   3 has some good information.

 4.1 Processing Instructions

-   A "processing instruction" is a directive to an XML application.
-If you want to give directives to xml2rfc, the PIs look like this:
+   A *processing instruction* is a directive to an XML application.
+If you want to give directives to 'xml2rfc', the PIs look like this:

-       <?rfc keyword="value" ?>
+       <?rfc keyword='value'?>

-4.1.1 Option Settings